datacraft-dsc/DEPs/0/README.md

 for operators to configure and deploy if they wish, or alternatively operators may wish to develop their own Agents - the only requirement is conformance to the DEP Standard APIs.

+## Asset

+An entity in the Data Ecosystem which has potential value, and may be utilised by participants using systems supporting the DEPs standards.

+## Bundle

+A special type of Asset that represents a collection of other Assets.
+A Bundle can be regarded as analogous to a folder or directory in traditional computer file systems.

 ## Consumer

 A participant in the data system who acquires and utilises Assets in the Data Ecosystem.